-12 For the purposes of Section 9.8, the following definitions apply: Incident - Misuse relating to a single credential regardless of the relying parties involved Transaction - Any use of a single credential.
-Multiple transactions associated with misuse of a single credential constitute an incident.
+11 For the purposes of Section 9.8, the following definitions apply: Incident - Misuse relating to a single credential regardless of the relying parties involved Transaction - Any use of a single credential.
+Multiple transactions associated with misuse of a obligations, but these would not apply to cross-certified CAs that are not customers of CertiPath.